-Our monthly flow is an integral part of us as women.
+As women, our monthly flow is an integral part of us.
 Undoubtedly, it can be a love-hate relationship as we get a scare when it’s late, but secretly wish it could disappear for a LONG time so we can breathe sighs of relief.
 Well, there’s no escaping or ignoring it (there are actually ways to delay your period, but that’s not the focus for today).

 The best you can do is to effectively prepare for it and get it over with till the next time it comes visiting.
 Here are 8 ways you can do just that.

 1. Track your monthly cycle

 You don’t want to feel that familiar trickling sensation down your legs or get soiled say while having fun on the beach do you?
 That will be so embarrassing!
 I understand that sometimes life gets the better of us, and we have little time to keep track of these sorts of things, but it’s important.
 There are a couple of apps you can use to track your monthly cycle to avoid being taken by surprise.
 You could also get yourself cycle beads.
 Cyclebeads is a string of beads which is colour coded with varying colours of red, brown and dark.
 These colours can be used to track your menstrual cycle.

 Keeping track also helps you spot any irregularities you might otherwise not take notice of.

 It goes without saying that you are what you eat.
 As cliché as that sounds, it’s undoubtedly true.
 Fruits and vegetables should be incorporated into your diet for a healthier you.

 Some women even claim that eating enough fruits and vegetables long before their period arrives helps reduce the chances of experiencing a painful flow.
 Well, each individual is unique, and one thing is for sure: healthy eating never killed anybody.
 That fresh, radiant skin you want will not supernaturally manifest, you have to be intentional about what you take into your body for optimum results.